 Thermal modification is now a highly technical computer-controlled process carried out in specially designed high-temperature kilns.
-Only heat and steam—no chemicals—are used, which makes the process green.
+Only heat and steam—no chemicals—are used.

-When hardwood is thermally modified, the process permanently alters the wood’s chemical and physical properties when temperatures over 400˚F are reached.
-This is very different than the way wood is dried traditionally in a kiln.
-Kiln drying only reduces the moisture content of the timber (to an acceptable range of 6-8%).
-The thermal modification process reduces the wood moisture content down to a very low range of 0-5%.
+When hardwood is thermally modified at temperatures over 400˚F, the wood’s chemical and physical properties are permanently altered.
+Different from kiln drying, which only reduces the moisture content of timber to a range of 6 - 8%, the thermal modification process reduces the wood moisture content down to a very low range of 0 - 5%.

 Two of the popular ways to thermally modify wood are in open systems (not under vacuum) and closed systems (under a vacuum).
 Open systems reduce the moisture content to zero, but cause more stress on the wood and its physical properties.
-Closed systems reduce moisture content to approximately 5%, resulting in less internal stress.
-Thermally modifying hardwoods has the effect of drastically reducing the equilibrium moisture content.
-Put simply, the physical structure of the wood is changed, resulting in changes in the physical properties of the hardwood.
+Closed systems reduce moisture content to approximately 5%.
+This process changes the physical structure of the wood, resulting in changes that improve the performance of the wood, particularly in exterior applications.

 What Physical Characteristics are Different with Thermally Modified Hardwood?

-Thermally modified wood produces material with outstanding dimensional stability and rot-resistance because of how it changes the cellular structure of the wood.
-The cells in wood have their ability to transport water reduced, resulting in a water resistant effect.
+The thermal modification results in hardwoods with outstanding dimensional stability and rot-resistance.
+The ability of the cells in wood to transport water is reduced, resulting in water-resistant properties.
 The sugar content in the wood cells is also reduced, minimizing the food source for mold and fungus.
 These two physical changes in the wood result in a hardwood product stable and durable enough for exterior applications – much as the Vikings used it.

-The color of the wood is transformed, and this color extends throughout the thickness of each board.
-The color of “medium-treated” wood varies from light to golden brown, while the “intense-treated” wood is a chocolate brown.
-Because of their stability and color change, thermally modified products are considered an environmentally friendly alternative to engineered and exotic products.
+The color of the wood is transformed throughout the thickness of each board.
+The color of “medium-treated” wood varies from light to golden brown, while the “intensely treated” wood is a chocolate brown.
+Because of the stability and color change, thermally modified products are considered an environmentally friendly alternative to engineered and exotic products.

 Why is Thermally Modified Hardwood a Great Product?

 Thermally modified hardwood is a natural, chemical-free material – a safe, green alternative to chemically preserved wood.
-The deep rich colored wood is excellent for exterior applications where weather related decay and stability are essential.
+It is excellent for exterior applications where weather-related decay and stability are essential.
 You can expect years of service with minimal maintenance from this sustainable alternative to tropical imports such as teak and ipe.